bigraph-toolkit-suite/bigraphs.bigraph-framework/documentation/v2-docusaurus/docs/about.md

 title: About
 ---

-**Bigraph Framework** was developed by Dominik Grzelak at the Technische Universität Dresden.
+**Bigraph Framework** was mainly developed by Dominik Grzelak at the Technische Universität Dresden.

 The framework could not have been developed without the following superb bigraph tools:
 - [BigraphER](https://bitbucket.org/uog-bigraph/bigraph-tools/)
 - [jLibBig](https://github.com/bigraphs/jlibbig)

+In addition to these foundational tools, the framework has also benefited from the valuable support of colleagues, students, and other interested individuals.
+By testing the framework, reporting bugs, and suggesting new features, they have helped improve and shape its development.

 ## License